Why do 70% of mobile projects miss their deadlines?

 How does AI-guided specification change mobile development?

 The process starts where wireframes end.
-The founder or product lead walks through the wireframes with Specira.
-The AI asks clarifying questions grounded in mobile development reality: How should the app behave when offline?
-How long is data cached?
-What triggers a sync?
-When network returns, what's the recovery flow?
-The questions are not generic.
-They're specific to the features in the wireframes and the technical choices that make mobile development either simple or complex.
+The founder or product lead walks through the wireframes with Specira, and the AI asks clarifying questions grounded in mobile development reality: "How should the app behave when offline?"
+"How long is data cached before it's considered stale?"
+"What triggers a sync, and what happens if the sync fails?"
+These aren't generic questions pulled from a checklist.
+They're specific to the features in your wireframes and the technical choices that make mobile development either simple or a six-month nightmare.

 What outcomes can mobile startups expect?